College Republican National Committee: State federations

+There are 3 verifiably non-defunct College Republican State federations still chartered with the CRNC, including Oregon, Vermont, and Maine.
+These CRNC-affiliated College Republican state federations each administer the College Republican activities at the state level.
+The CRNC does not directly make public which chapters have chartered with the organization.

-There are 46 CRNC-affiliated College Republican state federations, each administering the College Republican activities at the state level, and in the District of Columbia.
-The state federations of New York, Texas, Mississippi, and North Dakota, as well as the federation for U.S. territory of Puerto Rico, are independent from the CRNC.
+Many state federations, such as that of New York, Texas, Mississippi, and North Dakota, as well as the federation for U.S. territory of Puerto Rico, are independent from the CRNC, with some a part of rival organizations such as the "National Federation of College Republicans" or the "College Republicans of America."
+In 2022, the Colorado Federation of College Republicans' was expelled from the CRNC, marking the first time this action had occurred.

 The state federation leadership team, which includes a state chairperson and other officers, serve as the primary link between local university chapters and the national College Republican National Committee.
 The state chairman serves as the representative for College Republicans when dealing with the state Republican Party, local media, and governmental entities.
 State federations are responsible for organizing and assisting local chapters with securing proper credentials, recruitment efforts, and campus voter canvasses.
 It is a state federation's responsibility to organize and implement activities for statewide campaigns.
 Like the national organization, state federations operate as non-profit associations that are not legally affiliated with the Republican Party.